Dine Around the World with NE1 Newcastle Restaurant Week

 Let’s keep heading west ‘til we arrive in Japan, a country whose cuisine is increasingly popular in the UK, starting with the sushi boom and now taking in a wider appreciation of a fascinating range of food.

-A veritable feast of Japanese delights - from chicken harumaki and veggie gyoza to teriyaki salmon and chilli beef robata - are available at Aveika with their two courses for £20 and three for £25 offers.
+A veritable feast of Japanese delights - from chicken harumaki and vegetable gyoza to glazed salmon teriyaki and chilli beef robata - are available at Aveika with their two courses for £15 and three for £20 offers.

-Aiming for something a little more pan-Asian, The Muddler has two offers happening during Restaurant Week with a £15 deal that gets you two lots of four-piece sushi portions and a £20 deal offering three of their tasty small plates and a side.
-Their must-try adobo crispy pork belly is included too!
+Aiming for something a little more pan-Asian, The Muddler has two offers happening during Restaurant Week with a £15 and £20 deals that get you two lots of four-piece sushi portions and three of their tasty small plates and a side, respectively.
+Their must-try adobo crispy pork is included too!

-At fellow Grey Street eatery Sushi Me Rollin', £25 get you a choice of two packed-to-the-brim sushi platters - choose from the 'SMR Starter Pack' of the 'Something Fishy' platter.
+At fellow Grey Street eatery Sushi Me Rollin', their £25 offer gets you a choice of two packed-to-the-brim sushi platters - choose from the 'SMR Starter Pack' of the 'Something Fishy' platter.

 Thailand